digital-asset/daml/README.md

 # Welcome to the Daml repository!

 This repository hosts all code for the [Daml smart contract language and SDK](https://daml.com/), originally created by [Digital Asset](https://www.digitalasset.com).
 Daml is an open-source smart contract language for building future-proof distributed applications on a safe, privacy-aware runtime.
-The SDK is a set of tools to help you develop applications based on DAML.
+The SDK is a set of tools to help you develop applications based on Daml.

 ## Using Daml

-To download DAML, follow [the installation instructions](https://docs.daml.com/getting-started/installation.html).
+To download Daml, follow [the installation instructions](https://docs.daml.com/getting-started/installation.html).
 Once installed, to try it out, follow the [quickstart guide](https://docs.daml.com/getting-started/quickstart.html).

 If you have questions about how to use Daml or how to build Daml-based solutions, please ask them on